mingchen/docker-android-build-box/README.md

     docker run -v `pwd`:/project -it mingc/android-build-box bash

-### Build an Android project with Bitbucket pipeline
+### Build an Android project with [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines)

-If you have an Android project in a Bitbucket repository and want to use its pipeline to build it, you can simply specify this docker image.
+If you have an Android project in a Bitbucket repository and want to use the pipeline feature to build it, you can simply specify this docker image.
 Here is an example of `bitbucket-pipelines.yml`: